liujingmao/gaussdb-hcie/第九套高斯HCIE模拟题.md

 -- 或者是

+select
+	name,
+	setting
+from
+	pg_settings
+where
- select name,setting from pg_settings where name like 'audit_ena%'
+	name like 'audit_ena%';
-;

      name      | setting
 ---------------+---------
  audit_enabled | on